 Professional Engineers who register benefits from the achievement and self esteem of meeting Malaysia and international standards for knowledge and experience.
 Whether specified in job advertisements or not, registration as a professional gives an edge to candidates who have it.
 Registration links the engineer into a professional Institution, assessed by the Board of Engineers Malaysia as capable of providing comprehensive professional development guidance and opportunities, with a regular magazine to assist in this, and many opportunities to network with colleagues with similar professional interests.
 It also keeps them abreast of job opportunities, and is a regular reminder of their professional standing and the obligations they owe to society.

 The Economy benefits from the registration of engineers because it encourages engineers to undertake additional study and experience to maintain their employability, and to ensure their flexibility in the face of changing circumstances.
 This aids economic development, and employment flexibility.
 The commitment to a code of professional conduct helps to avoid anti-competitive bad practice, and the networking implicit in membership of a professional Institution helps to ensure the spread of best practice despite competitive pressures.

 How to Become a Professional Engineer

-– To become a Professional Engineer, you need to demonstrate you have appropriate competence and commitment.
+– To become a Professional Engineer, you need to demonstrate the appropriate competence and commitment.
 These are demonstrated by

 i) Your academic qualifications;